Martin Roy Hill has led an eclectic life. Soldier, sailor, journalist . . . well, not a spy, but he has written about them.

-Much of his freelance work involves historical topics, especially military history.
-He was a lead contributor to the 1995 WWII anthology, “From Pearl Harbor to Nagasaki: America at War,” published by the Retired Officer Association (now called the Military Officer Association).
-He also contributed to the American Civil War anthology “Gettysburg: Three Days that Saved the United States,” published by I-5 Publishing.
+Martin’s freelance credits include Reader’s Digest, LIFE, Newsweek, Omni, American History, Writer’s Digest, Coast Guard Magazine, Retired Officer Magazine, The Compass, Aviation History, Mother Jones, the Associated Press, the Los Angeles Times Sunday Opinion, and Travel sections, and many more.
+He was a lead contributor to the 1995 WWII anthology, “From Pearl Harbor to Nagasaki: America at War,” published by the Retired Officer Association, and a contributor to the 2013 American Civil War anthology “Gettysburg: Three Days that Saved the United States,” published by I-5 Publishing.

-Martin is a professional member of Mystery Writers of America, Sisters in Crime, and International Thriller Writers.
+Martin is a professional member of the Mystery Writers of America, Sisters in Crime, and International Thriller Writers.